Northern Colorado Hailstorm FC: 2024 USL Jägermeister Cup

+Ownership troubles

+During the 2024 USL League One season, it would be revealed that owner Jeff Katofsky was under legal fire.
+His ongoing project, the Future Legends Complex, was behind on $13 million in payments.
+Kartofsky and the complex also had $11.3 million in open legal claims filed against them.
+On October 16, 2024, Kartofsky would file for bankruptcy.
+On November 14, 2024, it was announced by USL League One that Northern Colorado Hailstorm's franchise agreement had been terminated.
+The club's ownership responded the same day, stating their intentions to continue playing at the Future Legends Complex in 2025.

+On April 7, 2025, The League for Clubs announced that the Hailstorm had joined for the 2025 season.
+The National Independent Soccer Association would later confirm the Hailstorm's participation in the 2025 NISA Pro Cup.

+Head coach Éamon Zayed departed the club in September 2025, with assistant coach Colin Falvey being promoted to the top spot.

 Stadium

-The team will play their home games at TicketSmarter Stadium located at the Future Legends Complex, a 118-acre multi-sport complex that is scheduled to open in 2022.
+The team played their home games at TicketSmarter Stadium located at the Future Legends Complex, a 118-acre multi-sport complex that was scheduled to open in 2022.
 The complex is expected to have 10 baseball fields and 12 soccer pitches.
 The team will share the complex with a minor-league baseball team, the Northern Colorado Owlz.
 The Owlz and Hailstorm "will play in a secondary location while construction concludes."

-Due to construction delays, caused by an months-long investigation into the possible presence of a historical site in June 2021, the team obtained permission from the University of Northern Colorado (UNC, in Greeley, Colorado) to use their soccer facility, Jackson Stadium throughout the month of June, 2022.
-Due the resumption of inter-collegiate soccer at UNC, the team then obtained permission from Colorado State University (CSU, in Fort Collins, Colorado) to use Canvas Stadium, an artificial turf college football stadium with a capacity of 40,000+ throughout the month of July, 2022.
+Due to construction delays, caused by a months-long investigation into the possible presence of a historical site in June 2021, the team obtained permission from the University of Northern Colorado (UNC, in Greeley, Colorado) to use their soccer facility, Jackson Stadium throughout the month of June 2022.
+Due the resumption of inter-collegiate soccer at UNC, the team then obtained permission from Colorado State University (CSU, in Fort Collins, Colorado) to use Canvas Stadium, an artificial turf college football stadium with a capacity of 40,000+ throughout the month of July 2022.